The Science of Stage Fright: What’s Really Going on for Professional Musicians

 start seeing them as signals that point towards what needs care and rewiring

 You are not stuck with the way things feel now.
-Your patterns were learned - and with the right tools, they can be unlearned.
+Your patterns were wired — and with the right tools, they can be transformed.

-Where To Begin: The Fearless Musician™ Pathway (Awareness is The First Step)
+Where to Begin on The Fearless Musician™ Pathway (Awareness is The First Step)

 If you're wondering where to begin, the first step of the Fearless Musician™ Pathway starts with awareness.

-My free 3‑minute quiz uncovers the hidden patterns behind your unique experience of anxiety - and gives you personalised strategies to begin shifting them straightaway:
+My free 3‑minute assessment uncovers the hidden patterns behind your unique experience of anxiety — and gives you personalised strategies to begin shifting them right away:

 Your results will help you understand:

-which of the five common patterns are strongest for you
+which of the five predictable patterns are strongest for you

 how those patterns show up in your body, thoughts, and behaviour

-how to begin shifting your patterns into flow
+how to begin shifting your performance anxiety patterns into flow

-As you embark on this journey, just know that stage fright doesn't have to remain permanent.
+As you embark on this journey, remember that stage fright doesn't need to remain permanent.

-Thanks for reading, and remember: your nerves are not the truth about you.
-They are patterns your mind and body learned.
+Your nerves are not the truth about you.
+They are programmed patterns your mind and body learned.

 And patterns can be rewired.